Italian Prepositions

 Tonight we’re going to the cinema with my cousin.

-- To describe the use of a tool
+- Describe the use of a tool

 Ho fatto un succo di mora con il frullatore.